-Project Scope of Work CIP Total Customer Pilot Programs To test out program concepts and support implementation of high-impact projects that SDCP may be able to scale with more funding. \$2,000,000 Building and Housing Stock Analysis Develop resources on existing building stock to inform program design. \$250,000 Local Development Feasibility Study Developing local infill planning including receiving feedback and guidance from SDCP Board, Community Advisory Committee, and other stakeholders to confirm needs and goals, visiting with member agencies to evaluate potential sites and opportunities, then reviewing scope and schedule of initial Local Infill Development plan with SDCP Board for the feasibility studies. \$100,000 Total · \$2,350,000
+Project Scope of Work Carryforward FY25 Customer Pilot Programs To test out program concepts and support implementation of high-impact projects that SDCP may be able to scale with more funding. \$2,000,000 - C&I Incentive Program Expansion of FlexMarket Pilot Program to include Commercial and Industrial businesses out of hard-to-reach communities. - \$800,000 Building and Housing Stock Analysis Develop resources on existing building stock to inform program design. \$150,000 - Local Development Feasibility Study Developing local infill planning including receiving feedback and guidance from SDCP Board, Community Advisory Committee, and other stakeholders to confirm needs and goals, visiting with member agencies to evaluate potential sites and opportunities, then reviewing scope and schedule of initial Local Infill Development plan with SDCP Board for the feasibility studies. \$50,000 \$25,000 Clean Energy Asset Feasibility Study San Diego Community Power (SDCP) is undertaking a solar and storage feasibility study.
+This study will assess the technical, economic, and environmental viability of integrating solar generation and/or energy storage into SDCP's service territory.
+The project will involve data collection and review, technical analysis of potential solar locations and grid interconnection, economic modeling to assess costs and savings, environmental impact assessment, and development of a preliminary implementation plan with project size, timeline, and cost estimates.
+The final deliverables will include reports on technical feasibility, economic analysis, environmental impact, and a preliminary implementation plan. - \$200,030 Total and a premimary implementation plan. \$2,200,000 \$1,025,030